 Regular result evaluation

-If effective procedures are the foundation of the team, communication is the roof.
-In high-performing teams, dialogue and attentive listening is ever present, and there is a constant flow of information.
+If effective procedures are the foundation of a team, communication is the roof.
+In high-performing teams, dialogue and attentive listening are ever-present, and there is a constant flow of information.
 Constructive conflicts between team members do happen, but are mostly personal and organizational in nature.
-It is important to remember that misunderstandings can be a good thing because they fight groupthink.
+It is important to remember that misunderstandings can be a good thing, because they prevent groupthink.

 High-performing team model

 The model is represented as a circle because each characteristic is equally important for the team to achieve a desired and measurable business result.

 The center of the circle and the ultimate goal.
 The point of teaming up is accomplishing results that you as an individual can’t achieve alone.
 However, those results need to be measurable.
 Without a clear goal, team efforts can come down to focusing on how we “feel” about our team.
 When members concentrate more on their feelings, rather than meeting goals, team efforts tend to get treated like HR exercises - the focus remains on team building.
 Strong relationships are an important piece, but they’re not the only piece, which is why business results are at the center.

 The Reason for Cooperation - Common Purpose